Breadcrumb

 Watchful waiting

-Watchful waiting refers to a period of time in which you are being watched by your doctor but are not getting treatment.
+Watchful waiting is a wait-and-see approach.
 A month or two of paying close attention to your sleep habits, trying to control stress, and eating a balanced diet will take care of most cases of fatigue not caused by ME/CFS or another medical problem.
 But if your fatigue has not improved after 1 to 2 months of self-care, or if fatigue won't go away and limits your usual activities, call your doctor.

 Who to see

-While there are doctors who specialize in the treatment of ME/CFS, it is always wise to start with your family doctor or general practitioner and learn as much as you can about the illness.
+While there are doctors who specialize in the treatment of ME/CFS, it is always wise to start with your family doctor and learn as much as you can about the illness.

-Depending on your symptoms, your family doctor may refer you to a specialist like a cardiologist, rheumatologist, neurologist, or pain management specialist.
+Depending on your symptoms, your family doctor may refer you to a specialist like a physiatrist, rheumatologist, neurologist, pain management specialist, or cardiologist.

 It's common to also have depression or anxiety along with a chronic condition like ME/CFS.
 So you may also be referred to a psychologist or psychiatrist for treatment.